 Founded in 2003, this winery is a jewel in the Central Valley

 About twelve years ago, an unusual event occurred that ultimately thrust Richard Spencer into the wine industry.
-One of his friends owned a winery that wasn’t doing well, and he wanted to get out of the business.
-Spencer decided to help him out and bought some of the used winemaking equipment with the intention of moving it somewhere else or selling it.
-One thing lead to another, and Spencer and his wife decided to try the winery business for themselves.
-They located a nice 19- acre piece of land in Madera with an empty building on it and agreed to do it up right.
+One of his friends owned a winery that wasn't doing very well, and he wanted to get out of the business.
+Spencer decided to help him out and bought some of the used winemaking equipment with the intention of moving it somewhere else or possible selling it.
+One thing lead to another, and Spencer and his wife decided to do it themselves.
+They located a nice 19-acre piece of land in Madera with an empty building on it and agreed to do it up right.

 Ken Post - Winemaker